Badgerati/Pode.Web/docs/Tutorials/Elements/Form.md

 ## Reset

-You can reset all form inputs by either using the [`Reset-PodeWebForm`](../../../Functions/Outputs/Reset-PodeWebForm) output action, or by using `-ShowReset` switch on [`New-PodeWebForm`](../../../Functions/Elements/New-PodeWebForm) to display an optional reset button.
+You can reset all form inputs by either using the [`Reset-PodeWebForm`](../../../Functions/Actions/Reset-PodeWebForm) action, or by using `-ShowReset` switch on [`New-PodeWebForm`](../../../Functions/Elements/New-PodeWebForm) to display an optional reset button.